 This course focuses on management of outcomes for individuals and populations.
 Nursing situations are analyzed at the point of care to assess client risk, identify patterns of problem occurrence, target areas in need of intervention and examination of cost.
 Skills are developed in the use of information systems and technology to manage data, document performance and monitor outcome efficiency and effectiveness.
-Outcomes related to quality, risk and cost are reviewed in relation to local and national benchmarks.
+Outcomes related to guality, risk and cost are reviewed in relation to local and national benchmarks.
 Evidence-based possibilities for changes in practice for optimal outcomes are explored.
-This course includes a practicum of 90 clinical hours with a population consistent with the student's practice interest.
-Prerequisite: NUGR 555, 560.
-NUGR 565 must be taken concurrently with NUGR 570.
+This course includes a practicum of 45 clinical hours with a population consistent with the student's practice interest.
+Prerequisite: NUGR 560.